SP4R0W/Platfomer/README.md

 #### WARNING !
 Please note that this was my first true game in C# and in no way this code will ever be perfect.
 I didn't know about many things at the time that I should have used (like enums for states, scene inheritance, etc.) <br>
 I did some small clean up and added comments but I haven't made any significant changes to the code. <br>
-I upload this repo and preserve the game for me to look at how much I improve over time.
+I uploaded this repo and preserved the game for me to look at how much I improve over time.
 Improving the code now, with my current knowledge defeats the point. <br>
 However, you're free to improve upon this code if you wish to do so :)

 ### Getting Started